UNCOVER/MegaScience: No Evidence of Environmental Quenching in a z$\sim$2.6 Proto-cluster: Discussion

-Continuing from previous observational works, our current study tells a consistent story: proto-cluster environments at $z\sim 2-3$ do not enhance or accelerate quenching compared to the field at an epoch and stellar mass regime (down to \lgmstar~$\sim$~8.5 at $z\sim2$) which were previously beyond the capabilities of HST or ground-based facilities.
-This indicates that environmental quenching is not yet playing a primary role in the suppression of star formation of these galaxies at these redshifts potentially due to the lack of a sufficiently dense and hot ICM to effectively strip cold-gas.
-Eventually, though, environmental quenching will happen as seen in many low-$z$ studies (\citealt{Dressler1980, Balogh2004, Kauffmann2004, Baldry2006, Peng2010, muzzin2014,hamadouche2024}; Cutler et al. in prep.). and future work will uncover when this happens.
+By extending quenching measurements into a stellar mass regime (\lgmstar$\sim$8.5 at $z\sim2-3$) previously inaccessible to HST or ground-based facilities, this work furthers our understanding of proto-cluster environments at cosmic noon and provides new insight into the onset of environmental quenching in low-mass galaxies.
+Despite revealing this unique population, our results align with previous observational studies: proto-cluster environments at $z\sim 2-3$ do not enhance or accelerate quenching compared to the field.
+This indicates that environmental quenching is not yet the primary driver in suppressing the star formation of these galaxies at these redshifts, likely due to the lack of a sufficiently dense and hot ICM to effectively strip cold gas.
+However, it is clear from low-redshift studies that environmental quenching must eventually occur \citep{Dressler1980, Balogh2004, Kauffmann2004, Baldry2006, peng2010b, muzzin2014,hamadouche2024,cutler2025} and future work will \textit{uncover} when this happens.